Inspired by St. Francis de Sales

 will be wonderfully reborn;

-will present us to Him,
+present us to Him,

-and we will find Him
+and we will discover Him

 in the deepest depths

-of our hearts.
+of our souls.

 A Luminous Mystery